Beauty

 Let me explain: For those of us with curly hair, traditional foil highlights can be slightly tricky in that they don't always give that natural, sun-kissed look.
 Oftentimes, lighter streaks might not line up with the curl pattern, leaving a stringy color broken apart within the tendril.
 That is, until I discovered Pintura, the highlighting technique made specifically for curly hair.

 I received the highlighting technique back in April, and it's given me added definition and movement and is growing out more naturally compared to the foil highlights I've received previously.
-Here's how it works.
+Here's how it works and your go-to guide on how to highlight curly hair with the pintura technique..

 Pintura literally means "to paint" and was developed by Denis Da Silva, co-founder of DevaCurl.
 According to Smadar Nadav, a color specialist at the flagship DevaChan Salon, the coloring technique is very similar to balayage, only the stylist will hand-paint the color onto the curls vertically rather than horizontally.